Skip to main content

 The style prop

-We are going to use the message ids as keys.
+The computeItemKey prop is used to compute a unique key for each item in the list.
+We're using the message ids as keys.
 Eventually, when we implement optimistic rendering, we will work with local, temporary messages that don't have an id.
 That's why we're also providing a key using the localId.
+The computeItemKey prop is a function that takes an item and returns a string.
+The function should be stable - it should return the same key for the same item on each render.

 If everything works as expected, after a short delay (caused by the setTimeout network simulations) you should see a plain-looking list of twenty Item N elements rendered.
 This is a good start, but we need to address two issues: